AdobeDocs/experience-manager-core-components.en/help/email/components/content-fragment.md

 ## Configure Dialog {#configure-dialog}

-The configure dialog allows the content author to define the which content fragment and the elements of that fragment to be included.
+The configure dialog allows the content author to define which content fragment and the elements of that fragment to be included.

 ### Properties Tab {#properties-tab}